Town of Bennington Transfer Station Garbage Disposal and Recycling Information

 ADDRESS: 904 Houghton Lane, Bennington, VT 05201.

-- Bulky Items (such as furniture, appliances, mattresses, carpet, and tires)
+- Bulky Items (such as furniture, appliances, mattresses, and carpet)

 - Electronic Waste (such as TVs, monitors, computers, printers, stereos)